rehierl/node-tree-outliner/3-6-0-design-7.md

 With that regards, the advantage of not associating a sectioning node with its own section therefore is that no parent section will ever appear to be empty.
-A parent section will then always have at least one content node and, because of that, can never be misunderstood to be empty.
+A parent section will always have one or more content nodes (i.e. the sectioning nodes of its subsections) and, because of that, can never be misunderstood to be empty.

-That is, there is no need to check the existence of possible subsections, if the only question that needs to be answered is, whether the parent section is empty or not.
+That is, there is no need to check the existence of possible subsections, if the only question that needs to be answered is, whether the section in question is empty or not.
 One only needs to test, if a node exists that is strictly associated with the corresponding section.